RhoGAM Side Effects

 Generic Name: rho (d) immune globulin

-Note: This page contains side effects data for the generic drug rho (d) immune globulin.
-It is possible that some of the dosage forms included below may not apply to the brand name RhoGAM.
+Note: This document contains side effect information about rho (d) immune globulin.
+Some of the dosage forms listed on this page may not apply to the brand name RhoGAM.

 For the Consumer